 National Background and Context

-• In 2014, some 5,330 abortions were provided in Oklahoma, though not all abortions that occurred in Oklahoma were provided to state residents, as some patients may have traveled from other states; likewise, some individuals from Oklahoma may have traveled to another state for an abortion.
-There was a 12% decline in the abortion rate in Oklahoma between 2011 and 2014, from 7.9 to 7.0 abortions per 1,000 women of reproductive age.
+•In 2017, 4,780 abortions were provided in Oklahoma, though not all abortions that occurred in Oklahoma were provided to state residents: Some patients may have traveled from other states, and some Oklahoma residents may have traveled to another state for an abortion.
+There was a a 11% decline in the abortion rate in Oklahoma between 2014 and 2017, from 7.0 to 6.2 abortions per 1,000 women of reproductive age.
 Abortions in Oklahoma represent 0.6% of all abortions in the United States.

-•There were 5 abortion-providing facilities in Oklahoma in 2014, and 3 of those were clinics.
-These numbers represent no change since 2011 in overall providers, and no change in clinics from 2011, when there were 5 abortion providers overall, of which 3 were clinics.
+•There were 6 facilities providing abortion in Oklahoma in 2017, and 4 of those were clinics.
+These numbers represent a 33% increase in clinics from 2014, when there were five abortion-providing facilities overall, of which three were clinics.

 Restrictions on Abortion

-- A woman must receive state-directed counseling that includes information designed to discourage her from having an abortion, and then wait 72 hours before the procedure is provided.
+- A patient must receive state-directed counseling that includes information designed to discourage the patient from having an abortion, and then wait 72 hours before the procedure is provided.

 - Private insurance policies cover abortion only in cases of life endangerment, unless individuals purchase an optional rider at an additional cost.

-- Health plans offered in the state’s health exchange under the Affordable Care Act can only cover abortion if the woman's life is endangered, unless individuals purchase an optional rider at an additional cost.
+- Health plans offered in the state’s health exchange under the Affordable Care Act can only cover abortion in cases of life endangerment, unless individuals purchase an optional rider at an additional cost.

 - Abortion is covered in insurance policies for public employees only in cases of life endangerment, unless individuals purchase an optional rider at an additional cost.